 The study results underscore concerns that many doctors and cardiologists already had about testosterone supplementation.
 Many feel that the growing use of testosterone replacement is cause for concern, as no studies show long-term safety.
 Consumer advertising campaigns for low-testosterone treatments are causing many men to ask their doctors about it.
 Some attorneys and medical professionals are calling for the FDA to do large controlled randomized trials and learn once and for all of if testosterone supplementation is safe or not.

 Companies who market prescription testosterone are defending their products.
 They point to studies that show testosterone supplementation protects against metabolic syndrome and early death in men who have low testosterone.
 Axiron testosterone gel by Lilly and AndroGel by AbbVie are two of the more popular supplements prescribed.

 Men who are experiencing very real health effects due to low testosterone may indeed receive health benefits from testosterone supplementation.
 Conditions such as low libido, decreased strength and flagging energy levels do seem to benefit from testosterone supplementation.

 However, men should bear in mind that these symptoms can occur even if testosterone levels are not low.
 It is crucial that they meet with a doctor to determine if they actually do have low testosterone levels before beginning treatment.

 Have you or a family member used testosterone supplements or testosterone boosters that may have caused adverse health effects?
-Contact the testosterone attorneys of Meinhart Smith & Manning PLLC of Louisville, KY to learn more about your legal rights.
+Contact Meinhart Smith & Manning PLLC of Louisville, KY to learn more about your legal rights.